 Daiwa Felicity Motorized Assisted Desk Pedal Exerciser

-A well designed, lightweight, low impact mini exerciser from Daiwa, great to see wide stabilizing feet in the design, this should really help this bike from toppling over when in use.
+A well designed, lightweight, low impact mini exerciser from Daiwa, great to see wide stabilizing feet in the design, this should help this bike from toppling over when in use.

 The Daiwa only starts to